zenzett/Hacktiv8-Katalon/README.md

 ### Requirements

-To run this project, you will need to add / install the followings:
+To run the projects here, you will need to add / install the followings:

 `Katalon Studio` `NodeJS` `Appium`